Uploading an object

 Note

-You cannot upload objects larger than 5 GB via the management console (see Quotas and limits in Object Storage).
-When uploading via the console, you also cannot set content-type
+You can upload objects of up to 5 GB via the management console (see Quotas and limits in Object Storage).
+When uploading via the console, you cannot set content-type

 or other headers.
 To upload large objects or specify object headers, use other tools.